 International Seminar Courses

 Each year, the Global Business Association offers a structured trip to a major international business center.
-This year, students spent a week in Istanbul learning about Turkish business.
-They toured two universities, the Istanbul Stock Exchange, the largest telecom company in Turkey, a Turkish private equity firm and the Turkish equivalent of Yahoo.
+On a recent trip, students spent a week in Japan learning about Japanese history, culture, and cuisine.
+They met with Vanderbilt MBA alumni living in Japan and explored Tokyo and Osaka.

 Vanderbilt Business student teams consistently meet with success in competitions, demonstrating excellence in leadership, teamwork, analysis and problem-solving and outperforming some of the world’s best-known business schools.
 Click here for a list of case competition wins.